semifor/Twitter-API/README.md

 See the [current examples](examples).

-The core of this code is currently in `Twitter::API::request`.
+The core of this code is currently in `Net::Twitter::request`.
 The idea is to have a sequence of stages that have the proper granularity so they can be easily augmented with roles (traits) or overridden in derived classes to easily extend and enhance the core.
 The base module should be lean, and fully functional for the most common use cases.

 Feedback
 --------